 The following groups are exempted from the above mentioned language test requirement:

-- at a university or polytechnic in an EU/EEA country in English.
-The language of the degree must be stated in the degree certificate or its appendix, the transcript of records or other official document, such as diploma supplement, issued by the higher education institution in question.
+- earned a degree in an English-medium programme at a higher education institution in an EU/EEA country.
+The language of the degree must be stated unambiguously in the degree certificate or its appendix, or in the transcript of records or other official document issued by the awarding higher education institution.

 Only the above-mentioned groups are exempted from the language test requirement.
 For all other applicants the official language test result is a compulsory application document and applications without the test result will not be processed.
 There are no exceptions to the above-mentioned requirements.